dogdoglization/node-jsso-server/README.md

 In the background, Cloud.js would try building a WebSocket connection to the server asynchronously:
 ![alt text](https://raw.github.com/dogdoglization/node-jsso-server/master/readme_resource/how_to_get_jsso.png "How to get a JSSO stub")

-You now can make a call to the function and handle the data return by a callback function:
+You now can make a call to the function and handle the data return using a callback:
 ```JavaScript
 jsso.invoke("hello", "World", function(data) {
 	alert(data);